PeterWAWood/UnicodeOutOfTheBoxTests/README.md

     Upper case "straU+00DFe"
     The expected result is "STRASSE"
     U+00DF is UTF-8 C3 9F

+14. Length of text with decomposed characters with no precomposed alternative Length of "U+30C8U+3099"
+    The expected result is 1
+    U+30C8 is UTF-8 E3 83 88
+    U+3099 is UTF-8 E3 82 99

+15. Length of text with decomposed characters and characters above BMP Length of "eU+0308lU+1D11EU+30C8U+3099"
+    The expected result is 3
 ```

 ###The Results

 ```
 Language                                Score
-Java                               10 out of 13
+Java                               10 out of 15
-LiveCode 7                         10 out of 13
+LiveCode 7                         12 out of 15
-JavaScript                          5 out of 13
+JavaScript                          5 out of 15
-Ruby                                4 out of 13               These tests were written using UTF-8
+Ruby                                4 out of 15               These tests were written using UTF-8
 ```

 ###The Code and Detailed Results